Latent Causal Socioeconomic Health Index: Some technical details

 \subsection{Spatial distances}

-In our LACSH model, spatial correlation between countries was included to explicitly account for their respective geographical locations.
-It is modeled through the simplest Mat\'ern covariance function in the form of an exponential decay over great circle distances between capital cities of countries.
-Due to the earth's spherical nature, Euclidean distances may be inappropriate on a global scale [\Mycite{banerjee2005}], and therefore \Mycite{gleditsch2001} also define a minimum distance between countries based on country borders of up to a certain distance.
+Section \ref{ssec:coefB} shows that there is considerable spatial correlation among countries, so that not accounting for it would result in model inadequacy.
+To limit the amount of additional model complexity in our LACSH model, spatial correlation between countries was modeled through the simplest Mat\'ern covariance function in the form of an exponential decay over great circle distances between capital cities of countries.
+Due to the earth's spherical nature, Euclidean distances may be inappropriate on a global scale [\Mycite{banerjee2005}], and therefore to define neighbors, \Mycite{gleditsch2001} also use a minimum distance between countries based on country borders of up to a certain distance.
 When we extend the LACSH model to more complex forms in order to formally incorporate dependencies jointly across time (2010--2016) and space (see Section \ref{sec:future}), we may explore this minimum distance measure, as well as alternative covariance functions.